switchupcb/copygen/CONTRIBUTING.md

 ## Domain

 The domain of Copygen lies in field manipulation.
 The program uses provided types to determine the fields we must assign.
-In this context, a "Type" refers to _the types used in a function (as parameters or results)_ rather than a type used to define variables.
-As the `parser` and `matcher` provides all required field information, you can improve Copygen by modifying the generator.
+In this context, a `Type` refers to _the types used in a function (as parameters or results)_ rather than a type used to define variables.

 ## Project Structure